 - Server Size > 1 GB (Note: The idea is to scale up as needed.)

-- Location > USA Chicago (Note: We want to pick a server that’s closest to the majority of our customers.
-Because we are US-based, we want to place the server in the middle of the country.)
+- Location > USA Chicago (Note: Pick a server that’s closest to the majority of our customers.)

 At this point, you will be on a 3-day, FREE trial.
 If you plan to stick with Cloudways, be sure to become a paying customer before your trial period ends.